Skip to main content

 The Quik Rack Single has the versatility for both a 1.25-in. and 2-in. hitch.
 It has a 1.25-in. hitch with an “L”-shaped extrusion/adapter to make it a 2-in. hitch.
 A black hex wrench is provided for the removal of the adapter.

 Our Heavy Duty, Super Duty and Xtreme Duty Racks are rated for RV and Travel-Trailer usage.
-Two bike maximum with only the 2-in. hitch-bar models.
+Two bike maximum with only the 2" hitch-bar models.

-Yes, under the “Fitment” button on each product page, there are schematic drawings showing all dimensions in inches.
+The 'Downloads' section on each product page will have a 'Fitment' button containing schematic drawings showing all dimensions in inches.

-The tools required will be a 3/16’’ Allen wrench and two ½’’ wrenches.
-Proceed through the steps until your bent arms are able to move freely.
+Jump to 1:05 in the video below and proceed through the steps until your bent arms are able to move freely.